9 Psychology Tricks for Sales Closers: Proven Sales Closing Techniques That Work

-From leveraging loss aversion to harnessing the power of autonomy, these nine psychology-backed strategies will help you close more deals while building trust.
+From leveraging loss aversion to harnessing the power of autonomy, these nine psychology tricks for sales closers will sharpen your persuasion skills and boost your closing rate.

 1. Labelling: Turn Prospects into Heroes

-Assign a positive trait, and people will subconsciously strive to live up to it.
+How It Works: Assign a positive trait, and people will subconsciously strive to live up to it.

 Example: